-New patient: One who hasn't received any professional services from the provider, or another provider of the exact same specialty and subspecialty who belongs to the same group practice, within the past 3 years.
+New patient: One who hasn't received any professional services from the provider, or another provider of the same specialty who belongs to the same group practice, within the past three years.

 L&I uses the CPT® definitions for new patients.
 Refer to a CPT® book for complete code descriptions, definitions, and guidelines.